iw-dbti-2016/columbo-backend/docs/flow/auth-flow-clients.md

 Store the token in a secure location (e.g. secure storage in Android) and do *not* modify it in any way.
 It is permitted to decode the token (first two parts are base64-encoded), but the original has to be sent back.

 ## Token refreshing
-1. Send data request and receive 401 (Unauthorized)
+1. Keep track of the time to expiry of the token.
-2. Send request to /api/vx/auth/refresh
+2. Before expiry, send a PATCH request to /api/vx/auth/refresh
 3. a.
-If 401 received: remove all saved data and go to login screen, user is logged out\
+If 200, use new received token and delete previous\
 	b.
-Else token is returned, resend initial request with new token
+If 401:  remove all saved data and go to login screen, user is logged out

-*Note: Receiving a 403 (Forbidden) is no incentive to refresh the token.
+*Note: Receiving a 403 (Forbidden) is not necessarily incentive to refresh the token.
 403 indicates that the authenticated user is not authorized (not allowed by the owner or administrator) to view the requested data.*

 ## Logout
 1. Send delete request to /api/vx/auth/logout